 A very high quality directory is the opposite of “free for all links” as Google has put it in the past repeatedly.

 When everybody can get a link in a directory or the directory is just part of a linking scheme it’s low quality or downright spam.

 A directory must be trustworthy thus only really trusted sites should be able to enter it.

 User friendly deep links

 Old school web directories only list homepages so basically you have to do the same work twice.

 Once you find what you seek on Google you just get sent to the main page of the directory and have to search for the actual resource you are after again.

-Thus a modern directory has to deep link to be useful.
+A modern directory has to deep link to be useful.
 It must provide the information you need directly without the additional obstacle of visiting the homepage.

 It even has to link out to third party sites like Twitter or LinkedIn if that’s where the most current information is at.

 Also links to contact forms make more sense to users than just a generic homepage link.
 The fewer steps a user has to take the better the experience.